mysterioustrousers/MYSForms/README.md

 [Adam Kirk](https://github.com/atomkirk) ([@atomkirk](https://twitter.com/atomkirk))

 Check out [Firehose Chat](https://firehosechat.com) and add a free chat box to your website so you can chat with your visitors.
 You'll receive push notifications, even when offline, when a visitor wants to chat.
-You can respond immediately on your mobile.
+You can respond immediately with the iOS app or Mac app.